chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Discuss design changes or big development efforts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before embarking on a big project, please open an issue on the git repository
+Before embarking on a big project, please open an issue on the GitHub page
 and/or send an email to chapel-developers_ with a prefix of ``[Design]`` in the
 subject header for discussion with the community and to ensure that you are
 aware of any parallel efforts in that area.
 It may also be a good idea to ask